 George Washington Sandoe was a local of the Gettysburg area, hailing from Mount Joy.
 Sandoe has the unenviable title of being the first Union soldier killed in Gettysburg.

-Sandoe was part of Captain Robert Bell’s Company B, 21st Pennsylvania Cavalry.
+Sandoe was part of Captain Robert Bell’s Independent Company of Cavalry (later known as Company B, 21st Pennsylvania Cavalry).
 The twenty year old had mustered into the unit just three days earlier.
 When the unit made its way from Marsh Creek, near 3 PM June 26, Bell’s company was hotly pursued by Lt.
 Col. Elijah V. White’s 35th Virginia Battalion of Cavalry.
 As the Union horsemen made their way into the town, Bell gave the order that it was every man for himself.